PitchConnect/fogis-api-client-python/docs/user_guides/event_tracking.md

     # Create the event data
     goal_event = {
         "matchid": match_id,
-        "handelsekod": 6,  # Regular goal (see EVENT_TYPES for other goal types) "minut": 80,  # Minute when the goal was scored "lagid": home_team_id,
+        "matchhandelsetypid": 6,  # Regular goal (see EVENT_TYPES for other goal types) "matchminut": 80,  # Minute when the goal was scored "matchlagid": home_team_id,
-        "personid": scorer_id,
+        "spelareid": scorer_id,
         "period": 2,  # 1 for first half, 2 for second half
-        "resultatHemma": 2,  # Updated score for home team "resultatBorta": 1   # Updated score for away team }
+        "hemmamal": 2,  # Updated score for home team "bortamal": 1   # Updated score for away team }

     # Report the event